courseworks/AUT_BP_2024_Fall_HW2/README.md

         *
         ```

-2. **Non-positive or Non-integer Input**: Ensure the program handles cases where the input is not a positive integer.
-If the user enters zero, a negative number, or a non-integer, the program should display an error message or prompt for valid input again.

-3. **Spacing and Alignment**: The pattern must be formatted correctly so that the rhombus is symmetric.
+2. **Spacing and Alignment**: The pattern must be formatted correctly so that the rhombus is symmetric.
 Ensure the correct number of spaces is printed before the stars on each line, especially for larger values of `n`.

 ---